 Network Providers will be required to obtain documentation of the appointment that meets all of the criteria for a Texas Health Step Medical Checkup.
-They may use TDFPS Form 2403, or their own form of documentation provided all information for the EPSDT Checkup is included in the documentation form.
+Provider may use TDFPS Form 2403 or equivalent provided all information for the EPSDT Checkup is included in their documentation form.
 Network Providers must submit the utilized form to the OCOK 3in30@oc-ok.org email box within 72 hours of the exam completion.
 An EPSDT checkup is considered complete only if the 30-day Medical Exam is completed within the specified timeframe and the complete documentation is received by OCOK verifying the exam's completion.